Timeline of Accomplishments

-- Conducted the first large clinical trials of hearing aids, documenting that the devices can help the hearing-impaired in both quiet and noisy environments.
+- Reported results on the first large clinical trials of hearing aids, begun in 1996, documenting that the devices can help the hearing-impaired in both quiet and noisy environments.

 - Launched the first treatment trials for Gulf War Veterans' Illnesses, focusing on antibiotics and exercise.

 - Established, through a large clinical trial using the drug gemfibrozil, that raising HDL ("good") cholesterol and lowering triglycerides could prevent heart attacks and coronary deaths.

 - Identified a gene that causes a rare form of dementia, providing a potential target for treatment of Alzheimer's disease.

 - Nobel Prize awarded to researcher Dr. Ferid Murad (who had been at Palo Alto VA 1981-1986) for his discoveries relating to nitric oxide, a body chemical that helps maintain healthy blood vessels.